rlabrecque/Steamworks.NET-Docs/faq.md

 Some such causes that are known to cause the overlay to break are:

  * The Overlay is not supported in the editor.
- * The Overlay is not supported when run from outside of steam.
+ * The Overlay is not supported when running from outside of steam.¹
  * There are incompatabilities between Unity and the Steam Overlay when running under DirectX11

+¹ For the Steam Overlay to work it must be injected before the renderer (DirectX/OpenGL) gets initialized.
+This is not feasible from Unity as Scripts only start running after the renderer is set up and injection is done in `SteamAPI.Init()`.
+It works when launched through Steam as Steam will always inject the overlay as the process starts.

 ### What languages does Steamworks.NET support?

 In theory it should work with any .NET based language!
 Documentation is only provided for C#, but many people have used it from UnityScript as well.
 Let me know if you're using it from Boo!

-### Unity Standalone builds don't launch
+### My Unity Standalone build doesn't launch!

-You are likely missing the steam_appid.txt from your
+You are likely missing the steam_appid.txt from your output folder.
+Steamworks.NET does not copy it over automatically because it is not something that you should be shipping to customers.

 ### Steam only shows me playing 'SpaceWar' how do I change it to my game?